ntveem/lyaheating/README.md

 ## Caveats

-The quantities are computed from the solutions of the Fokker Planck equation, which is not a good description of the diffusion of Lyman-alpha photons at the lowest kinetic temperatures.
+The quantities were computed from the solutions of the Fokker Planck equation, which is not a good description of the diffusion of Lyman-alpha photons at the lowest kinetic temperatures.
 Hirata (2006) tested the validity of the Fokker Planck equation down to tk = 2 K.